-Bryan Erikson is the Associate Head Coach and General Manager of the Northeast Generals and has over 20 years of coaching experience.
+Bryan Erikson is the Head Coach and General Manager of the Northeast Generals and has over 20 years of coaching experience.

 Coach Erikson has worked closely with his father at Hockey Plus!, one of the most successful and long running (42 years and counting) hockey camps on the South Shore serving as the Head Coach of the camp for the last 15 years, overseeing and training all of the staff.
 While at Hockey Plus!
 Coach Erikson has coached over 2,200 youth hockey players on the South Shore of Massachusetts.

 - Head Coach – Wareham High School Varsity Hockey